Starsakary/TronjDocument/mddocs/RPC_APIs.md

 **THROWS**

-IllegalException, if the parameters are not correct.
+IllegalException, if the parameter is not between 1 and 99.

 **EXAMPLE**